 For many pet owners, one of the greatest fears is your pet getting out and being hit by a car.
-This fear became a reality for one family when their rambunctious Scottie, Sorin, snuck out and went for a run through traffic.
+This fear became a reality for one family in Illinois when their rambunctious Scottie, Sorin, snuck out and went for a run through traffic.

 Sorin’s Pet Parents, Jim and Mairin of Chicago, IL, tell the story: